Migration to Washington County, Georgia

 John Mike Hardin of Savannah, Tennessee has pointed out that same family must have been with Isaac earlier that year when he departed Wilkes County, Georgia.
 The man in Wilkes applied for 200 acres and thus was single.
 Therefore there are two Isaac Hardins, he proposes: The one with the family who went from Chatham County NC to Union District SC; and a single Isaac Hardin still from the Chatham Hardins.

-I think the timing work if there is but one Isaac Hardin.
+I think the timing works if there is but one Isaac Hardin.
 Isaac

 either went to Georgia with his single cousins Adam and Eve